tensorlakeai/indexify-extractors/text/schema/README.md

 # Schema Extractor

 This is a LLM based Schema Extractor that supports multiple LLMs.
-By default it uses OpenAI and works on the Content of previous extractor as data for schema extraction, however we can manually overwrite schema and data.
+It accepts a user provided JSON Schema and extracts information from text passed into it to the schema.
+The extractor uses OpenAI by default, we will extend this to use other LLMs as well.

 ### Example:
 ##### input: